 Elevation gain: 500 ft

 Dog friendly?
 Yes.
-There is a sign that says dogs must be leashed, but we didn't leash ours.
+There is a sign that says dogs must be leashed, but everyone we passed had theirs off leash (they should be under voice command however.

 Kid friendly?
 Yes.